A blended finance programme to provide patient and flexible social investment for organisations post-Covid.

 Access is a wholesaler of grant subsidy into social investment funds and other initiatives.
 Therefore we do not make funding available to charities and social enterprises directly.
 If you are a charity or social enterprise looking for support or to find out more about social investment please visit Good Finance.

-Access has finalised recruitment into a first development cohort for the Flexible Finance for the Recovery programme.
-The programme targets the creation of new types of patient and flexible investment finance to support organisations in a COVID recovery phase.
-We have been very encouraged by the level of response to the opportunity that the programme can provide, with many more applications to join the cohort than we had expected.
+Following a period of consultation on the design of the programme in summer 2020, Access invited applications into a first development cohort for the Flexible Finance for the Recovery programme.
+We were very encouraged by the level of response to the opportunity that the programme can provide, with many more applications to join the cohort than we had expected.

 The cohort includes nine emerging ideas covering a range of different proposed investment products to meet different financing needs in the future.
 All cohort members have demonstrated how they could develop products which meet the key definitions of “patient” and “flexible” which are fundamental to the aims of the new programme.